Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: NICER Data and Pulse Profiles

 \section{NICER Data and Pulse Profiles}

 We obtained the NICER data extracted by \cite{Choudhury_2024} from the Zenodo archive\footnote{https://zenodo.org/records/13766753}.
 Specifically we use the file, \emph{j0437\_3c50\_cl\_evt\_merged\_phase.txt}, which contains time of arrivals (ToAs) of each event as well as their PI (energies) and the spin phase values, such that an energy dependent pulse profile can be easily generated for the data obtained with \nicer from 2017 July 6 to 2021 October 11.
 For the background, we used the \emph{rj0437\_3c50\_bg\_pha\_spec.txt} file.
 This file contains channels, count rates, and the statistical errors, as calculated by the 3C50 model.
+In addition to this background, there is a contribution to the number of detected photons from a nearby AGN (RX~J0437.4$-$4711) in the \nicer field of view \citep{Choudhury_2024}.
+The AGN counts are calculated and provided as a separate spectral file, \emph{rscale42\_rxj0437\_ep.pha}, in the Zenodo archive.
+We use this file to take into account the AGN contribution.

 Since the full event file contains the total number of events arriving at the detectors throughout the numerous observations, it is necessary to calculate the total number of background events in each energy range.
 For that purpose, we used the total exposure time of 1.328~Ms \citep{Choudhury_2024}.
 Within the 0.3--3.0~keV range, the event file has a total of 2,095,698 events.
 In the same energy range, the 3C50 background model predicts 0.495 counts~s$^{-1}$, which results in a total of 657,677 background events.
 When calculating the pulse profiles, we divided the $0.3-3.0$~keV range into 0.1~keV energy bands.
 In \autoref{tab:charac}, we provide the total number of source and background events for each energy band.
 Using these net counts, we generated pulse profiles, each containing 32 phases.
 Several example pulse profiles are shown in \autoref{fig:pp1}.